fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - 'Sprung' has associated latex notation: '\(1/s\)'
 - There is a general statement:
     - formalized setting:
-        - 'system1' is instance of Übertragungsglied
+        - 'system1' is an instance of Übertragungsglied
-        - 'in1' is instance of 'Eingangssignal'
+        - 'in1' is an instance of 'Eingangssignal'
-        - 'out1' is instance of 'Ausgangssignal'
+        - 'out1' is an instance of 'Ausgangssignal'
         - 'system1' 'has input signal' 'in1'
         - 'system1' 'has output signal' 'out1'
     - formalized premise:
-        - 'in1' is instance of 'Sprung'
+        - 'in1' is an instance of 'Sprung'
     - formalized assertion:
-        - 'out1' is instance of 'Sprungantwort'
+        - 'out1' is an instance of 'Sprungantwort'

 - // snippet(81)
 - There is a class: 'Gleichgewichtszustand'